To report Elder Abuse/Neglect, call Protective Services at 1-800-490-8505

 After a general intake of information, a Care Manager will do a more detailed eligibility screening by phone within 2 weeks.
 If it appears eligibility criteria are met and the interested party agrees to proceed, an in-home assessment will be scheduled.

 Please note that most programs require disclosure of income and in some cases there may be a cost share to the individual based on income.
 These programs may have a waiting list for services.

-The APPRISE Program is the State Health Insurance Assistance Program (SHIP).
+The Pennsylvania Medicare Education and Decision Insight (PA MEDI) Program is the State Health Insurance Assistance Program (SHIP).
 Trained volunteers and staff provide free face-to-face or telephone assistance with understanding Medicare, Medicaid, Medigap or supplemental insurance, long term care insurance, Medicare Advantage plans (like an HMO or PPO) and Medicare prescription benefits.
 Can assist in understanding the Medicare appeals process and assist with appeals.